 Linfield College: Ehren graduated in 2017 with his Bachelor of Science in Economics and a minor in music.
 He was the youngest graduate from the college in three years, and the youngest member to serve on the Board of Trustees for the school.
 He participated in NCAA Division III Tennis and Swimming for his freshman year, Jazz Band, Concert Choir, and other recreational ensembles.
 He was asked to serve on committees to oversee the school’s budget, student life panel, decide the speaker for 2016 commencement, and was a driving force in the creation of student housing restructuring policy for upperclassmen.
 In his final year, he had the opportunity to work alongside Faun Tiedge as a student advisor where he guided new freshman through their first year of college.

 lululemon: Ehren fell in love with lululemon by accident in 2017 when he walked into the Queenstown store in New Zealand, finding that many of the designs he had created for his own brand launch were already being produced by an international athletic brand.
 In true “If you can’t beat ’em, join ’em” fashion, he found himself spending more time in his local stores until the summer of 2018 when he decided he would return to graduate school and interviewed for a seasonal position at Westfarms mall.
-Since starting at this store, he has had the opportunity to spend many mornings merchandising and preparing the store for new product shipments.
-Most valuable so far has been the opportunity to become grounded in the value of interpersonal connections and the importance of “slowing down to speed up”.
+The experience was extended with a promotion into the role of Key Leader.

 McMinnville Chamber of Commerce: Lemonade Day Intern, Spring 2016

 Courthouse Club Fitness: Personal Training Intern, Spring 2018

 - Peer Advisor, Linfield College – Fall 2016

 - Teaching Assistant, Linfield College – Spring 2017